Starting A Bonsai From Seed – A Guide For Years 1 To 5

 I would encourage you follow these steps.
 I know the urge to prune and wire is strong, but trying to style a 6 month old tree seedling is not the way to go.

 Take your time and build the structure properly.
-Yes it’s slow and yes your tree looks crap for the first 5 years, but in 10 years you will have a tree so much better than you can imagine.
+Yes it’s slow and yes your tree looks rubbish for the first 5 years, but in 10 years you will have a tree so much better than you can imagine.

 Final Points

-Well yes it probably is true, but you’ve got a 10 year plan and in 10 years you won’t have a seedling, you should have the start of tree with a good structure and ramification and it will be well on its way to being a bonsai.
+Well yes, it probably is true, but you’ve got a 10 year plan and in 10 years you won’t have a seedling, you should have the start of tree with a good structure and ramification and it will be well on its way to being a bonsai.

 So, ignore the hate and keep growing your little tree.
 One day they will stop hating and end up being jealous of what you have created.